 How and Why the Virgin Birth Story Was Created

-The man known as Jesus of Nazareth should be glorified for what he was: one of the greatest servants of God; a master teacher, a spiritually anointed son of man, a martyr and "sacrificial lamb" of God who willingly martyrd himself to culminate his teachings around love, forgiveness, and pacifism; and even an Avatar for the passing age.
+The man known as Jesus of Nazareth should be glorified for what he was: one of the greatest servants of God; a master teacher, a spiritually anointed son of man, a martyr and "sacrificial lamb" of God who willingly martyred himself to culminate his teachings around love, forgiveness, and pacifism; and even an Avatar for the passing age.

 When you know what modern scholars and archaeologists now know, you will learn that Jesus was not as was portrayed in the official church canon, or in the Nicene Creed, which claims that, among other things, Jesus was "the only-begotten Son of God, God of God, being of one substance with the Father," who was made "incarnate" by the Holy Spirit through the "Virgin" Mary, and was made man.
 That is a church doctrine established by church patriarchs who wanted their religion to be the only one to be founded by "God Himself."